 esophagus is working normally.

-- To evaluate how the esophagus works before surgery for GERD.
+- Evaluate how the esophagus works before surgery for GERD.

 Esophagus tests are usually not done in people with GERD if their symptoms are well controlled with medicine.